ykiiiiii/ACMP/README.md

 ## Citation
-If you consider our codes and datasets useful, please cite:
+If you consider our codes useful, please cite:
 ```
 @inproceedings{
  wang2023acmp,